AlexOrtiz5/Games-Study/README.md

 # Project Description

-  Paragraph with a description of the dataset, sources, characteristics ,etc.

   The focus of this research is a large gaming dataset that includes a variety of data pertaining to multiple games.
 Critical attributes like "AppID," "Name," "Release date," "Estimated owners," "Peak CCU," "Price," "Metacritic score," "User score," and more are included in the dataset.
 These features provide an in-depth look at the features, player engagement data, and important feedback indicators of every game.

   The sources of the dataset could include user reviews, Metacritic scores, gaming platforms, and other sites that support the gaming industry.
 The collection includes both qualitative and quantitative features, such as game categories, genres, and tags, in addition to quantitative parameters like estimated ownership, peak concurrent users, cost, and review scores.